kiesraad/abacus/backend/README.md

 ### Test data generation

-You can fill the database with test data and (optionally) export the election definition files with `gen-test-gsb-election.rs`.
+You can fill the database with test data and (optionally) export the election definition files with `gen-test-election.rs`.

-Run `cargo run --bin gen-test-gsb-election -- --help` to see all command-line options.
+Run `cargo run --bin gen-test-election -- --help` to see all command-line options.

 ### Binary usage